superfly/litefs/README.md

 An [LTX file](https://github.com/superfly/ltx) is an additional packaging format for these change sets.
-Unlike the journal or the WAL, the LTX file is optimized usage in a replication system by utilizing the following:
+Unlike the journal or the WAL, the LTX file is optimized for use in a replication system by utilizing the following:

-- Strong checksumming across the file to ensure consistency.
+- Checksumming across the LTX file to ensure consistency.
 - Rolling checksum of the entire database on every transaction.
 - Sorted pages for efficient compactions to ensure fast recovery time.
 - Page-level encryption (future work)